 Besides general cyber breach issues, general and in-house counsel should also be prepared for cyberattacks aimed directly at them.
 For instance, some newer security attacks involve scammers posing as officials from the U.S. Securities and Exchange Commission in order to obtain privileged information from companies.

-General counsels are an integral aspect of corporate operations and governance.
+General counsel are an integral aspect of corporate operations and governance.
 Their role continues to evolve as companies face new challenges in light of global economic developments and corresponding shifts in law and policy.
 If you have any questions regarding corporate governance issues, contact us today at Kessler Topaz.
 Our team is dedicated to helping our clients implement effective and creative governance strategies in diverse areas.